alexandrashaw10/mlmi-thesis/README.md

 # Heterogeneous Multi-Agent Learning under Policy Constraints

-This repository contains the code for the dissertation "Evaluating the Benefits of Heterogeneity in Multi-Agent Reinforcement Learning" submitted for the MPhil in Machine Learning and Machine Intelligence.
+This repository contains the code for the dissertation "Evaluating the Benefits of Heterogeneity in Multi-Agent Reinforcement Learning" submitted for the MPhil in Machine Learning and Machine Intelligence at the University of Cambridge Department of Engineering.
+Many thanks to my supervisors Prof. Amanda Prorok and Matteo Bettini.

 This repository is based off of code written for:
 - [Heterogeneous Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2301.07137)